simeononsecurity/simeononsecurity.ch/content/articles/best-ups-models-for-uninterrupted-connectivity/index.en.md

 #### More Protection for More Devices

 Not all of your devices are in one location, nor are they all on one outlet.
 That being said, having multiple has the advantage of being able to protect more devices than just one.
-It's our recommendation to have a UPS for any TV, Computer, Server, Stereo, Entertainment Center, Game Console, Etc. Maybe not if they are in one location.
+It's our recommendation to have a UPS for any TV, Computer, Server, Stereo, Entertainment Center, Game Console, Etc. Maybe not if they're in one location.
 For instance if you have a TV, Stereo, and a couple Game Consoles in one entertainment center, you can easily power and protect that with a single UPS.
 However if you have a computer or TV in another room, you should have one for each.

 ______